biostat-jieding/SurvCD/README.md

 # TransHS
 This is an R package for **Trans**ferring **H**eterogeneous **S**treams in survival targets based on Cox proportional hazards models with dymamic parameters.
-- We note here the original name of this package was *StreamPHDE*  (see also the github website of Stat-WangXG) as was originally mentioned in the paper titled "*Renewable risk assessment of heterogeneous streaming time-to-event cohorts*", which has been accepted by *Statistics in Medicine*.
+- We note here the original name of this package was *StreamPHDE*  (see also the github website of Stat-WangXG) as was originally mentioned in the paper titled "*Renewable risk assessment of heterogeneous streaming time-to-event cohorts*", which has been accepted by *Statistics in Medicine* with DOI: 10.1002/sim.10146.
 In that paper, we focus on fitting Cox proportional hazards model with dynamic covariate effects in the heterogeneous streaming data environment.
 - Now its name is *TransHS*, which emphasize that it can play a role in the topic about transfer leaning as well.

 ## Two main R function are included (with different scenarios for application):